 Valuations Needed Attention

 Broad‑based valuations are not extreme, but in certain areas they had reached expensive levels.
 While there are good reasons underlying the multiple expansion since equity markets troughed in late March, we have been very conscious of the need to manage the valuation element of the risk equation.
-Over the last few months, we have evolved the fund in aggregate but also on a stock‑by‑stock basis through the crisis and subsequently through the rerating stage of the market rally during the summer.
+Over the last few months, we have evolved the strategy in aggregate but also on a stock‑by‑stock basis through the crisis and subsequently through the rerating stage of the market rally during the summer.

-The team and I remain comfortable with our exposure to the FAANG component of the fund, given the position sizes set against the thesis that sits behind each stock.
+The team and I remain comfortable with our exposure to the FAANG component of the strategy, given the position sizes set against the thesis that sits behind each stock.
 In aggregate, our FAANG overweight position is as small as it has ever been under my near eight‑year tenure.
-We would highlight that for the fund, the FAANGs have not been the majority driver of outperformance we have delivered this year.
+We would highlight that for the strategy, the FAANGs have not been the majority driver of outperformance we have delivered this year.
 Stock‑picking success has been very broad and come largely from stocks outside the mega‑cap U.S. information technology sector.

-Throughout the summer, we have rotated the fund to manage the valuation risks that have evolved.
+Throughout the summer, we have rotated the strategy to manage the valuation risks that have evolved.
 We took profits in many cases and reinvested in high‑quality stocks, especially in cyclical areas where we have identified product and innovation‑driven cycles that should see accelerating economic returns.